launchscout/nku/classes/2-28/2-28-assignment.md

     includes user provided files (if you have any), log files, or any kind of user input.
 Most students don't have any issue with this currently.

+15. You're server should be configured to be in the eastern time zone.